-Traditional Chinese Medicine is particularly effective at reducing the chronic or acutely stressful state of mind.
+Traditional Chinese Medicine is particularly effective at reducing the chronic or the acutely stressful state of mind.
 An on-line article published by the Texas Fertility Center, a Western Medical Treatment Center that incorporates Acupuncture into their protocols, explained the mechanism by which stress can inhibit a woman’s capacity to conceive, and goes on to suggest that acupuncture relieves stress by stimulating the release of naturally occurring endorphins, our “happy” hormones.

-There is a basic biological axiom that women’s bodies (and all mammals for that matter), are physiologically impacted by their environments, and are less receptive to ovulation, fertilization, implantation and maintenance of pregnancy while experiencing stress.
+There is a basic demonstrable biological axiom that women’s bodies (and all mammals for that matter), are physiologically impacted by their environments, and are less receptive to ovulation, fertilization, implantation and maintenance of pregnancy while experiencing unrelieved stress.

 Modern causes of stress are complex and varied, but our bodies still react to stress in any form, in the same way as our progenitors.
 If you’re stressed, your genetic memory signals to your body that it is not a safe time to be pregnant, and your body will take steps to delay pregnancy until life becomes less stressful.

 And so if you’ve decided that you want to have a baby and are feeling a lot of stress, it’s important that you receive stress reduction treatment and make efforts in your daily life to reduce stress.
 A little bit goes a long way.
 See your acupuncturist once or twice a week to reduce your stress.
-Please see below the section “Extra Credit: 13 Things You Can Do”.
+And please see below the section “Extra Credit: 13 Things You Can Do”.

-Considering these ideal values, it can seem like quite a challenge if not a full time job to meet these goals.
-The way life is constructed with most of us sitting at desks or in front of the t.v. instead of chopping wood and walking long distances in the absence of cars, and eating food that is convenient to our busy lives but not ideal to our healthiness, making changes from what we are familiar with can be very challenging.
 Luckily Traditional Chinese Medicine works even if you don’t have an ideal BMI.
 But saying that, when it comes time to have a baby, you may need to put some effort into living your life in a way that supports your fertility, through changes in diet, exercise and lifestyle.

 If you’re not sleeping well, that’s going to leave you in a state of physiological stress.
 Women with insomnia have been shown to struggle with infertility at rates four times those of women who sleep normally.
 Acupuncture and Traditional Chinese Medicine do a great job at improving healthy sleeping.
 A consistent good night’s rest will do wonders if you’re sleep deprived.
 Here is a link to the website for Tuck.com that describes the importance of sleep as part of a healthy lifestyle and how it impacts your fertility challenges along with effective steps that you can take home to manage your sleep better.
-If you like TED Talks, here’s one on sleep deprivation that I thought was unique that might work for you.
-I would suggest you skip to 6:38 for the explanation or 8:27 for the actual technique.

 Stress Reduction is effectively managed by Traditional Chinese Medical Treatment.

-I practice stress reduction through Acupuncture, Moxibustion and through Tui Na and ROM Medical Massage.
+I practice stress reduction through Acupuncture, Moxibustion and through Tui Na Chinese Medical Massage.
 Specific powerful Acupuncture points are indicated for alleviating stress, anxiety, and poor sleeping.
 Application of the heat generated by the burning of Chinese Moxabustion herbs sends healing warmth into your body’s yang center, directly connected to the reproductive organs and the process of reproduction.
 The warmth of Moxibustion is universally experienced as relaxing.
 Tui Na massage moves the Qi and blood in your body, and improves hormonal balance and blood flow to the reproductive organs, in addition to freeing the blocked Qi in the meridians due to the experience of stress.